Intervention/image/README.md

 # Intervention Image Class

-Image handling and manipulation based on PHP GD library.
-Made to work with **Laravel 4** but runs also standalone.
+Intervention Image Class is an image handling and manipulation wrapper library using **PHP GD library**.
+The class is written to make PHP image manipulating more easier and expressive.

+The library requires at least **PHP version 5.3** and comes with **Laravel 4** Facades and Service Providers to simplify the optional framework integration.

 ## Installation

-You can install this Image class quick and easy with Composer.
+You can install this Image class quickly and easily with Composer.

 Require the package via Composer in your `composer.json`.

     "intervention/image": "dev-master"

-Run Composer to update the new requirement.
+Run Composer to install or update the new requirement.

     $ composer update

+Now you are able to require the `vendor/autoload.php` file to PSR-0 autoload the library.

+### Laravel 4 Integration

-The Image class are built to work with the Laravel 4 Framework.
-The integration is done in seconds.
+The Image class also has optional Laravel 4 support.
+The integration into the framework is done in seconds.

 Open your Laravel config file `config/app.php` and add the following lines.

 In the `$providers` array add the service providers for this package.

     'providers' => array(

-        ...
+        [...]

         'Intervention\Image\ImageServiceProvider'
     ),